fractaledmind/fractaledmind.github.io/src/_posts/2023-09-07-enhancing-rails-sqlite-fine-tuning.md

 - - -

+[^1]: Here are some other posts that dig into the pragmas to tune for SQLite in production: [https://phiresky.github.io/blog/2020/sqlite-performance-tuning/](https://phiresky.github.io/blog/2020/sqlite-performance-tuning/) and [https://blog.devart.com/increasing-sqlite-performance.html](https://blog.devart.com/increasing-sqlite-performance.html)
-[^1]: This is mentioned by a maintainer in a [forum response](https://sqlite.org/forum/info/3fd33f0b9be72353) and can be seen in the `sqliteDefaultBusyCallback` method in the [`main.c` file](https://sqlite.org/src/file?name=src/main.c&ci=trunk).
+[^2]: This is mentioned by a maintainer in a [forum response](https://sqlite.org/forum/info/3fd33f0b9be72353) and can be seen in the `sqliteDefaultBusyCallback` method in the [`main.c` file](https://sqlite.org/src/file?name=src/main.c&ci=trunk).
-[^2]: If you want to dive deeper into understanding how and when SQLite will throw a `BUSY` exception, this is an excellent blog post: [https://activesphere.com/blog/2018/12/24/understanding-sqlite-busy](https://activesphere.com/blog/2018/12/24/understanding-sqlite-busy).
+[^3]: If you want to dive deeper into understanding how and when SQLite will throw a `BUSY` exception, this is an excellent blog post: [https://activesphere.com/blog/2018/12/24/understanding-sqlite-busy](https://activesphere.com/blog/2018/12/24/understanding-sqlite-busy).